truongconghiep/CarND-LaneLines-P1/writeup_P1.md

 ![alt text][image6]

 #### Edge extraction
-In this step, canny edge detection algorithm is applied to detect all edges in the gray image from the previous step
+In this step, canny edge detection algorithm is applied to detect all edges in the gray image from the previous step.
 ![alt text][image7]

 #### Region masking to extract the region of interest